pmeeny/CI-MS3-FootballMemories/README.md

 ## Structure
 ### Code Structure.
+- My project is built using a Blueprints structure
+- A blueprint in Flask is an object to structure a Flask application into subsets.
+This helped in organizing code and separating functionality.
-- My project is built using a Blueprints structure, I found the following video and links invaluable to structure my project accordingly
+- I found the following video and links invaluable to structure my project accordingly
     - https://www.youtube.com/watch?v=Wfx4YBzg16s&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH&index=11
     - https://github.com/CoreyMSchafer/code_snippets/tree/master/Python/Flask_Blog
-A blueprint in Flask is an object to structure a Flask application into subsets.
-This helped in organizing code and separating functionality.
-The project is structured as follows
+- The project is structured as follows
     - Administration: Contains a flask route for administration code, for example a dashboard
     - Authentication: Contains a flask route for authentication for example login, register
     - Errors: Contains a flask route for error pages for example 404